Game day in our house is always a good day.

-I’m usually pretty into football, but when the game loses its energy with endless penalties or Eli has thrown his 5th interception, that’s the perfect time to whip up some game day food.
+I’m usually pretty into football, but when the game loses its energy with endless penalties or Eli has thrown his fifth interception, it’s the perfect time to whip up some game day food.

-With a dollop of sour cream to cool it all down, it’s exactly what you want as your team wins and it’s exactly what you need when they lose.
+With a dollop of sour cream to cool it all down, it’s exactly what you want as your team wins--and it’s exactly what you need when they lose.

 You can’t win them all, but you can always have Chili Stuffed Portabellas to make you smile.